Skip to main content

 Region names never appear in packets

 When a message is sent with a region scope, the packet header carries two 16-bit transport codes — not the region name.
-These codes are computed as an HMAC-SHA256 of the region's TransportKey over the packet payload, truncated to 16 bits.
+These codes are computed as an HMAC-SHA256 of the region's TransportKey over the packet type byte and payload, truncated to 16 bits.
 A receiving repeater matches incoming transport codes by recomputing the HMAC for each of its configured regions until one matches.

 Packet field Size Present when